inavac182/uireact/README.md

 ## What? 😲

 @UiReact is a React library of Themed UI components that are ready to be used to speed up react web development.
-The themes allows for a bunch of customization and the components are very flexible as well to cover a bunch of the most common use cases.
+The themes allows for a lot of customization and the components are very flexible as well to cover a wide variety of the use cases.

 ## Why? 🤓